sf-wdi-18/notes/lectures/week-03/day_3_todo_ajax/dawn_templating/README.md

        $target.append($newEl.show());
     ```

-* The **"Template"** Approach: Put your template HTML in a script tag in the DOM.
+* The **"Templating"** Approach: Put your template HTML in a script tag in the DOM.
 Grab its html, compile it, and swap out its values using interpolation.
     - We'll explore the underscore documentation together to figure it out!
     - [Underscore's Template Utility Method](http://underscorejs.org/#template)